gaurav-fivex/docs/README.md

-# 5X Docs - by Mintlify Starter Kit
+# 5X Docs - Mintlify

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including